danteWei/CSCI-3120/CSCI 3120 A2/README.md

 - `start view <type> <file>`, where "type" is either "full" or "summary".
 This command starts a view thread for the specified elements.
 There will be at most 3 views.

 - `view <X> legend <legend info>`, where _X_ is the view number that are being modified and "legend info" is a string that alternates a character and a number.
-E.g., "e 10 f 20 g" means that when printing the grid, print "e" if the number is less than 10 and print "f" is the number is between 10 and 20.
+E.g., "e 10 f 20 g" means that when printing the grid, print "e" if the number is less than 10 and print "f" is the number is between 10 and 20, and print g if the numebr is greater than 20.
 Of course, in game of life, there will be only 1s and 0s.
 So the legend info format will always be "_\<some char\>_ 1 _\<some char\>_".

 - `model <filename>` to have a mode switch its operation to use content of <filename> as a starting configuration for a new set of iterations on the gird.